jeremy02/promocodes-api/README.md

     ```
     > composer install
     ```
 - Sets the APP_KEY value in your .env file
     ```
     > php artisan key:generate
     ```
 - Seed your database with test data
     ```
     > php artisan migrate:fresh --seed
     ```
 - Start a development server by running one/any of the below commands.
 The default port is 8000 but you can set port to 8080 for the demo
     ```
     > php artisan serve --port=8080
     > php artisan serve
     ```

-## View

-Open [http://localhost:8080](http://localhost:8080) or [http://localhost:8000](http://localhost:8000) depending on the port you are running your server on.
+- Open [http://localhost:8080](http://localhost:8080) or [http://localhost:8000](http://localhost:8000) depending on the port you are running your server on

 ## Tests

+---
 - To run the tests run the following command
     ```
     > php artisan test